Shtcut/shtcut/README.md

    ```bash
    git push origin feature-name
    ```
-5. Open a pull request with a detailed description of your changes.
+5. Open a pull request with a detailed description of your changes and it will be reviewed.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.